ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 4. Leave a reasonable amount of space between values whose length you will not know until runtime (E.G. the command line arguments)
 5. Define one region of memory for pointers and lengths and a separate reqion for string values (E.G. error or debug/trace messages).
    How you choose to divide up memory is entirely arbitrary, but you need to formulate a plan, and then stick to it.
+6. There is no bounds checking when reading from or writing to linear memory!
+   You are entirely responsible for checking how much data is written where.

+   If you're not very precise about offset and length calculations, you could easily trample over your own data.

+## Building a Memory Map

+Write out a memory map in which you plan where all your important values are going to live.

-For instance, the first 1.5Kb or so of memory page 1 has been arranged like this:
+The first 1.5Kb or so of memory page 1 has been arranged like this:

 ```wat
   ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -